Sheridan365/Sheeran-Sound/README.md

 - This site was deployed on GitHub pages.
 It uses the master branch it updates each time i push new code to the repository.
 - To do this i used Git Terminal on gitpod to push my code to Github.

--To do This i typed Git
+- To do This i typed Git
 add index.html
 git commit -m "Initial commit" git push